N-S-Public-Code/Micro-CT-HOA/Readme.md

 <p>7.
 Reconstruct stitched radiographs</p>
 <img src="images\image__rec1193.jpg" alt="DFFC" width="200"/><br>
 <h2>Disclaimer</h2>
 <h3>This code is currently in its preliminary stages, and updates are anticipated soon, including modifications, optimizations, and GPU support.
-In the meantime, the code should be adjusted to the specific dataset in order to achieve the desired results.</h3>
+In the meantime, the code should be carefully adjusted to the specific dataset in order to achieve the desired results.</h3>